AniketShewale08/audio-uploader-dashboard/README.md

   4. Run database migrations:
     - python manage.py migrate

-  5. Start the development server:
-    - python manage.py runserver

-  6. Access the dashboard in your web browser at http://localhost:8000/dashboard/.

 # Install MySQL
   - Download and install MySQL from the official website: MySQL Community Downloads.
   - During installation, remember the root password you set for the MySQL server.